About the American Mental Health Foundation

 Dr. Stefan de Schill, long-time AMHF Director of Research, photographed in Vienna circa 1938

-“There are three basic factors in daily existence that are utterly incomprehensible to us: time, because it is eternal; space, because it is infinite; and our consciousness, because it defies all explanation.”
+“There are three basic factors in daily existence that are utterly incomprehensible to us: time, because it is eternal; space, because it is infinite; and our consciousness, because it defies all explanation.”—Dr. Stefan de Schill, whose life and work are marked in 2025, a year of healing around the world: the 108th anniversary of his birth, 20th of his death.

 • “The anxiety and problems other people suffer when caught up in a major crisis, we have to face day by day.”—a patient

-• Twenty-seven million Americans will be victims of emotional breakdown and spend at least part of their lives in an institution.
+• Millions of Americans will be victims of emotional breakdown and spend at least a part of their lives in an institution.

 • Less than two percent of those suffering from deep-rooted emotional problems such as anxiety, depression, and phobias will ever obtain competent professional help bringing about lasting results.